Modern Technology Fuels Old Scams

 Scams and scam artists have been around for hundreds of years.
 For instance, in the early 1820s, Gregor MacGregor, a Scottish soldier, arrived in England claiming that he was the Prince of Poyais.
 MacGregor issued bonds and sold land in Poyais, a phony country.
 Eventually, two ships of settlers departed for Poyais, a land described as extravagant and civilized.
 The ships, however, arrived in a desolate South American jungle containing snakes and deadly disease.
 The survivors returned to England to expose MacGregor’s fraud.

 Today, old scams have been given new life by modern technology that makes it cheaper and easier for perpetrators to target large numbers of victims.
 The following are some examples of the latest scams being fueled by new technology:

-Citizens are being targeted by an array of fake check scams.
-The scammers send the citizen a real-looking check, which is actually a fake.
+People are being targeted by an array of fake check scams.
+The scammers send the person a real-looking check, which is actually a fake.
 Technology allows the scammer to cheaply print thousands of counterfeit checks that look authentic.
-The citizen is told to deposit the “check” and wire some amount of money to the scammer.
-After the check is deposited, it bounces; by then, however, the citizen has already wired money to the scammer and can’t get it back.
+The person is told to deposit the “check” and wire some amount of money to the scammer.
+After the check is deposited, it bounces; by then, however, the person has already wired money to the scammer and can’t get it back.